C-section information for overweight women

 You’re likely to see a consultant obstetrician at least once during your pregnancy.
 This is the most senior doctor who specialises in care during pregnancy, labour and after birth.
 They will work with you and the rest of your healthcare team to plan your antenatal care and the type of birth you would like.

 Find out how you can stay healthy during pregnancy and birth.

 Diet and exercise

 Keeping active after your c-section will help you recover physically and mentally.
 Going for gentle walks with your baby is a good way of keeping active while you’re recovering from your c-section.
-When you are feeling stronger, and don’t have any pain or discomfort, you could try going for brisk walks or swimming.
-Listen to your body and avoid pushing yourself too hard while you’re recovering from the surgery.
+After your 6–8 week postnatal check, you could try going for brisk walks or swimming if you don’t have any pain or discomfort.